WeiDUorg/weidu/README-WeiDU-Changes.txt

   * MODDER MISSING_EVAL warns you if it thinks you forgot to use EVAL in some places.
   * Can set MODDER options via --modder command line.
+  * Fixed an inconsistency with backslashes on Linux.

 Version 228:
   * If you have MODDER SETUP_TRA NONE, no warnings will be printed if a .tra is